 From the article, though, we could see that although the chemical had been used as pesticide since the 1940s, it was not until recently that the penguins were exposed to it, due to the melting ice caps caused by an increase of 6°C in the region during the last 30 years.
 Another effect of global warming?

-Source of information: wikipedia, newsscientist.com, washingtonpost.com
+--The Ess Army Source of information: wikipedia, newsscientist.com, washingtonpost.com